 Whether in our personal lives - driving for instance - or when spending money, information is vital.
 On the road, street markings and costly requirements to keep the surface at a certain standard help us predict the driving conditions and the behaviour of other drivers.
 Other regulations such as labelling requirements and minimum standards help us know what we are paying for.
 (The Mensa Ponderaria on the left underpinned Pompeii's weights and measures regulations.)
 And information is increasingly important in many modern economic sectors - one reason why regulation is growing and why efficient economies will continue to regulate much commercial activity.

 The need to limit many externalities is also pretty obvious.
 Reckless driving can harm others.
-Similarly, there are prohibitions on how businesses can behave, including competition, environmental and employment legislation.
+Similarly, there are prohibitions on how businesses can behave, including competition, environmental, health and safety, and employment legislation.
+(Roman procurators were responsible for drawing up regulations for the safety of their British coal and metal mines.)

 Finally, co-ordination.
 Why require cars to drive on a specific side of the street?
 Because the benefits to all of co-ordinating on right or left vastly outweighs any difference in the merit of which particular rule is chosen.
 This is particularly relevant to Single [European] Market regulations.
 The FT's Philip Stephens once regaled his readers with the tale of a British complaint about a European noise limit on lawnmowers.
 The supposed Brussels over-reach had, it turned out, been instigated and steered through the legislative process by the British government at the behest of UK manufacturers, who were finding their lawnmowers locked out of the German market because of Berlin’s national noise rules.
 The new, Europe-wide, decibel ceiling put the British producers back in the game.